Gunivers/Bookshelf/docs/modules/move.md

 Once the vector is decomposed, the system loop from $1$ to $A$ to apply the movement corresponding to the $V_n$ vector, and then apply once the $V_r$ movement.
 To apply this vector, the system use a dichotomic function.
 Basically, it consist of teleporting the entity to +0.512 on the X axis if the X component of it's vector is > 512 If it's the case, then it remove 512 from the X component.
-Then repeast the operation with 256 (= 512/2) ... then with 128 (256/2)
+Then repeast the operation with 256 (= 512/2) ... then with 128 (= 256/2)
 At the end, the entity will be moved on the X axis by exactly the same distance indicated by the vector component

-At the end of each loop, it call 3 `__switch__` functions that allow to manage collision according to the value of `bs.collision` score.
+In each loop before applying the movement, the system call 3 `__switch__` functions that allow to manage collision according to the value of `bs.collision` score.
 If the bs.collision score is negative, it will use the built-in collision systems (demo and general purposes).
 If the score is positive, it will use the user defined collision, calling the 3 following functions (in order) :
 - `bs.config:move/by_vector/collision/heads/__switch__`: Define the detection points